imranhsayed/nextjs-headless-wordpress/README.md

 cd frontend; npm run dev
 ```

+Frontend will be available on port `http://localhost:3000`

 ### Evironment vars.
-rename .env-example to .env and add your WordPress Site URL
+rename .env-example to .env inside frontend directory and add your WordPress Site URL ( for local developent pull `http://localhost:8020` as your WordPress URL)

 ## Development ( Developers only )